- Download our Moving to Chile Guide (PDF)

 Chile's economy – one of the largest and most stable in South America – is attracting expats from far and wide.

-That said, Chile is still faced with the challenge of diversifying its copper-dependent economy and eliminating a glaring wealth inequality.
-The mineral-rich mines have long been the bedrock of the country, but as the market continues to contract, it must make a move to support other sectors.
+It does have a few challenges, including the diversification of its copper-dependent economy and eliminating a glaring wealth inequality.
+The mineral-rich mines have long been the bedrock of the country's economy, but as the market continues to contract, it has made moves to support other sectors.

-A selection of Iarge multinationals, including HP, Intel, IBM, Yahoo, Microsoft, Coca-Cola and Nestle, have set up shop here.
-Expats planning on working in Chile may find that a company transfer to one of these business giants, or a similar institution, is the easiest way to find employment in the country.
-The financial and tourism sectors are also showing signs of steady growth and have the potential to provide opportunities to eager expats.
+Multinational companies from all over the world have set up shop in the country.
+Expats planning on working in Chile may find that a company transfer to one of these business giants or a similar institution is the easiest way to find employment.

-Alternatively, many expats in Chile find work in the English language sector.
-Teaching jobs remain at a surplus, and some local language institutes are willing to hire applicants who don't have any certifications or teaching experience.
-Having CELTA or TEFL accreditation is always helpful, though, and those interested in teaching in the formal education sector will need a teaching degree.
+Expats in certain industries and with senior-level positions in large companies are likely to get by with just speaking English, while many others find work in the English language sector.
+Having CELTA or TEFL accreditation is always helpful in teaching English as a foreign language, and those interested in teaching in the formal education sector will need a teaching degree.

 Finding a job in Chile